electro-cute-angels/informatic-flows/blender-bone-animation-exporter/README.md

-# Bone Animation Data Exporter for Blender
+# Bone Motion Data Exporter for Blender
 **This Blender add-on exports bone animation data to CSV format.**

 Part of the *informatic flows* series by electro-cute-angels ❦